This supplement is available to you only if you are awarded an Undergraduate Student Research Award (USRA) in a university or industry.

 The purpose of the Environment Canada Atmospheric and Meteorological Undergraduate Supplements is to:

-To apply for a supplement, you must have held a USRA during the fall 2012, winter 2013 or summer 2013 term, and have taken or be planning to take atmospheric science or meteorology courses in a recognized undergraduate program at a Canadian university.
+To apply for a supplement, you must have held a USRA during the summer 2015, fall 2015 or winter 2016 term, and have taken or be planning to take atmospheric science or meteorology courses in a recognized undergraduate program at a Canadian university.
 After your USRA work term, you will be required to provide a brief report to Environment Canada.

 This supplement provides financial support to high-calibre students working toward degrees in the atmospheric or meteorological sciences or related fields.
 Environment Canada offers up to a maximum of 20 supplements annually.